ChromiaProject/postchain-eif/postchain-eif-contracts/WithdrawRequest.md

 Specifically, `get_event_merkle_proof` query, which can be called by postchain-client, a library which lets clients to communicate with Chromia node.

-Query is implemented in `net.postchain.eif.EifGTXModule`, more speficially function `eventMerkleProofQuery`, see here: https://gitlab.com/chromaway/core/postchain-eif/-/blob/QuantStamp-Audit/postchain-eif-core/src/main/kotlin/net/postchain/eif/EifGTXModule.kt?ref_type=heads#L108
+Query is implemented in `net.postchain.eif.EifGTXModule`, more specifically function `eventMerkleProofQuery`, see here: https://gitlab.com/chromaway/core/postchain-eif/-/blob/QuantStamp-Audit/postchain-eif-core/src/main/kotlin/net/postchain/eif/EifGTXModule.kt?ref_type=heads#L108

 Example data can be found in postchain-eif-contracts unit tests.